Scaling of Fock-space propagator and multifractality across the many-body localization transition: Recursive Green's function method

-{\it Recursive Green's function method.---} Elements of the retarded FS propagator $G(E)=[(E+i\eta)\mathds{1}-\tilde{\mt{H}}]^{-1}$ are computed by implementing the standard recursive method \cite{Lee.1981,MacKinnonKramer.1983,MacKinnon.1980,Verges1999} at the middle ($E=0$) of the energy spectrum.
+Elements of the retarded FS propagator $G(E)=[(E+i\eta)\mathds{1}-\tilde{\mt{H}}]^{-1}$ are computed by implementing the standard recursive method \cite{Lee.1981,MacKinnonKramer.1983,MacKinnon.1980,Verges1999,Prabhakar2021} at the middle ($E=0$) of the energy spectrum.
 We choose the broadening (or regulator) $\eta(W)=\sqrt{2\pi}\mu_E/(\sqrt{L}\mt{N}_{F})$~\cite{Welsh.2018,Logan.2019}, the mean many-body level spacing of $\tilde{\mt{H}}$, which depends on disorder strength $W$ through the variance $\mu_E^2$.
 We arrange the Fock space basis states in a layered lattice structure, as illustrated in Fig.~\ref{Fig:Fig1}(a).
 Crucially, this is local, in that sites belonging to any slice or layer are connected through hopping only to sites belonging to the nearest-neighbor layers.
-It is this locality that allows for an efficient implementation of the method for the FS lattice, as detailed in Supplementary Material (\SM), Sec.~\ref{sm:rec_GF}.
+It is this locality that allows for an efficient implementation of the method for the FS lattice, as detailed in Appendix~\ref{Appndx:RecursiveMethod}.